ProSeCo-Planning/.github/profile/README.md

 ## Abstract
 ProSeCo Planning is a probabilistic, semantic, and cooperative planning library that enables implicit cooperative decision-making for automated vehicles in heterogeneous environments.
 At its core, a Monte Carlo Tree Search (MCTS) is used to find optimal trajectories in challenging multi-agent driving scenarios.
 The base MCTS is improved through various extensions, generating stronger solutions in a shorter time.

+## Setup
+ProSeCo Planning is system independent due to Docker.
+To get started with the project, follow the instructions of the [proseco_workspace](https://github.com/ProSeCo-Planning/proseco_workspace).
 ## Citation
 Please refer to the respective publication if you are using it for your work.
 Thank you very much 🙂!
 ```bibtex